maveniverse/mima/README.md

 ### Standalone Sisu

-To be used when library using MIMA runs standalone.
+To be used when library using MIMA runs standalone, and you still want to enjoy the benefits of Eclipse Sisu dynamism (component discovery from classpath).
+This is the recommended way if you want to extend Resolver in any way.
 In this case you need to provide backend for SLF4J facade as well.

+The runtime uses [Eclipse Sisu](https://www.eclipse.org/sisu/) DI, same engine used by Maven itself.

+#### Embedding in Application not using DI

+If your application is not using Guice/Sisu/DI, but you still want to extend Resolver with dynamically discovered components from application classpath, declare runtime as this:

 ```xml
 <dependency>